the-turing-way/.github/CODE_OF_CONDUCT.md

 ### 4.3 If the reportee is an employee of the Turing

-For all incident reports that are considered beyond the scope of the Code of Conduct the Turing Institute's policies, the **employment policies will apply**.
+For all incident reports that are considered beyond the scope of this Code of Conduct, **the Turing Institute's employment policies will apply**.

-The committee will **escalate the issue to Kirstie Whitaker** (if not already involved), who is *The Turing Way* project lead and Director of the Tools, Practices and Systems Research Programme at the Turing.
+The committee will **escalate the issue to Kirstie Whitaker** (if not already involved), who is ** project lead and Director of the Tools, Practices and Systems Research Programme at the Turing.
 She will share the report and committee's recommendations with the line manager of the reporter, who will be responsible for taking disciplinary action, such as starting an HR process, formally or informally.